 - 1. Identify and analyze the scope of many of the individual rights protected by the First and Fourteenth Amendments to the U.S. Constitution; - 2.
-Construct a constitutional law argument using various sources and doctrines common to U.S. Supreme Court jurisprudence; and - 3.
+Construct a constitutional law argument using various sources and doctrines common to U.S. Supreme Court jurisprudence both orally and in writing; and - 3.
 Critically analyze historical, political, and policy considerations that drive the development of constitutional law and the decision-making of the U.S. Supreme Court; and - 4.
 Recognize and deconstruct structures of power and institutions that contain embedded privilege and social norms that affect the scope of protection for individual rights.